These Double Butterscotch Cookies are flavored with both pudding mix and chips for a creamy, chewy texture. Love this easy recipe!

 Printable Double Butterscotch Cookies Recipe:

 Preheat oven to 350 degrees.
 In a large bowl, cream together butter and sugar.
 Stir in vanilla and egg.
 Mix well.
 In a separate bowl, combine salt, flour, pudding mix and baking soda.
 Add dry ingredients to wet ingredients, and mix until combined Fold in butterscotch chips.
 Roll into 1-inch balls, and place two inches apart on baking sheets.
 Bake 10-12 minutes or until golden brown.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Preheat oven to 350 degrees.